 What is Skimo?

 Sanctioned skimo races in the United States abide by a series of rules, by discipline, as directed by the International Ski Mountaineering Federation (ISMF).
 The United States Ski Mountaineering Association (USA Skimo) is recognized by the ISMF as the national sport organization for the United States.
-The sport of skimo has been officially accepted for inclusion in the Milano Cortina 2026 Winter Olympics.
+The sport of skimo will debut at the Milano Cortina 2026 Winter Olympics with the Sprint and Mixed Relay disciplines.

 Skimo racing is a welcoming sport to all participants with recreational and competitive events held throughout the United States.